kaminiw-spektra/Github-Advanced-Security/Labs/Lab-08.md

    > **Note:** This status will also be reflected on the Security Campaign page, but it may take a few minutes to update.

-1. Click on the open alert as metioned below.
+1. Click on the open alert **Resolving XML external entity in user-controlled data** to view the details of the vulnerability.

    ![](../images/a48.png)

-1. On the selected alert page click on **Commit to new branch**.
+1. On the selected alert page, click **Commit to new branch** to apply the autofix and create a new branch with the changes.

    ![](../images/a49a.png)